-- How much competitors are investing every year for their IP?
+- How many competitors are investing every year for their IP?

 - Who are the new players (large and small) trying to venture into their domain and filing patents?

-These insights also increase the opportunities for consulting.
-Clients would like to know more from you about the patent filing strategies of competitors, where they should spend more money, areas where they should file more patents and the like.
+These insights also increase opportunities for consulting.
+Clients would like to know more from you about the patent filing strategies of competitors, where they should spend more money, areas where they should file more patents, and the like.